mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 ships (see the Traveller Core Rulebook, page 161) are suitable for small ships with a handful of turrets

-# T HE SHIP'S COMPUTER
+# THE SHIP'S COMPUTER

 but they quickly surpass their capabilities on larger vessels with multiple weapon systems.
 Advanced
 Fire Control software utilises the greater processing potential of capital ships to create an entire offensive network that increases the efficiency of gunnery crew.
-Note that Advanced Fire Control does not allow a ship’s computer to fire any weapons itself, merely increasing the accuracy of those who do.
+Note that Advanced Fire Control does not allow a ship's computer to fire any weapons itself, merely increasing the accuracy of those who do.
 Advanced Fire Control does not stack with Fire Control.

-All weapons mounted upon the ship gain a DM to their attack rolls equal to the Advanced Fire Control package’s score (so, Advanced Fire Control/2 grants DM+2 to all attack rolls).
+All weapons mounted upon the ship gain a DM to their attack rolls equal to the Advanced Fire Control package's score (so, Advanced Fire Control/2 grants DM+2 to all attack rolls).

 Software Bandwidth TL Cost